'This was a magical journey': Anti-feminist invents fake charity, so hero woman buys the domain and delivers the perfect comeuppance

 If the hundreds of comments and stitches haven’t taught Lily Kate her lesson on the perils of spewing nonsense on the internet, maybe Suzanne’s longstanding, financially involved, petty, hilarious, and classy revenge will.

-At the very least she’ll be in for a treat if she ever actually starts that ministry.
+At the very least she’ll be in for a treat if she actually starts that ministry.